zayeemZaki/FullStackCrowdStrikeAutomation/website/README.md

 - **endPoint Folder**: Templates for displaying and managing various endpoint-related operations like detections, incidents, and CrowdScores.
 - **falcon_containment Folder**: Contains templates to handle host and group containment views.
 - **stale_accounts Folder**: Templates for displaying stale accounts and handling related actions.
+- **entity Folder**: Template for displaying filters and then retrieves entities.
+- **maliciousFiles Folder**: Template for maliciousFiles filters which they generates list of maliciousFiles after submitting.

 ### [`__init__.py`](./__init__.py)